NodeByteHosting/assets/markdown/legal/terms.md

 ## 72 Hour Policy
 You may request a refund on the basis that you have submitted an “Immediate” cancellation request and fall within 72 hours of the initial payment, and activation of your service.
 Refund requests should be requested via a ticket through our billing panel.
 These refunds are only issued on a one-time per customer basis.
 Additional refund requests beyond the one-time per customer basis may be refused at the discretion of the Company.
-Refund requests that fall outside of the 72 hours may be considered by the Company on a case-by-case basis and judged at the sold discretion of the company.
+Refund requests that fall outside of the 72 hours may be considered by the Company on a case-by-case basis and judged at the sole discretion of the company.

 ## Chargebacks
 Initiating a chargeback will result in the immediate termination of services and a ban from all future use and purchase of the Company’s Services.